ubccr/xdmod/user_manual_builder/Dashboard_Tab.rst

    :width: 66%

-   The dashboard layout can be reset to the default value using the button available in the Settings tab of the Profile dialog.
+   The dashboard layout can be reset to the default value using the button available in the Settings tab of the My Profile dialog.

 Chart Component
 -------------------